 February 13, 2013 (JUBA) - South Sudan accused the government of neighbouring Sudan on Tuesday of recruiting and using rebel militia to destabilise the young nation in order to block Juba’s plans to build a new alternative oil pipeline.
-A dispute over the amount South Sudan pays Sudan to transport Southern crude through its territory for international export has left Juba looking for alternative ways to export its oil.
-The government is looking to build an alternative pipeline to connect (...)

 The following ads are provided by Google.
 SudanTribune has no authority on it.